 Our goal is to assess every player based on their play in several competitive games.
-Given the size or the organization (over 200 members) and the time required to properly assess, we give priority to members who make a formal request for a rating or for reassessment.
+Given the size of our Club and the time to properly assess, we will give priority to members who make a formal request for a rating or for reassessment.

-The first step in the ratings process is for the member to complete a self-assessment form.
+The member should complete a self-assessment form.
 The link can be found under 'Description of Rating Levels' below.

-For a rating above 2.5 the self-assessment form should be sent to a member of the committee as an attachment to your request for assessment/reassessment.
+For a rating 3.0 to 3.5, the self-assessment form should be sent to a member of the Committee as an attachment to your request for assessment / reassessment.

-Time and place is organized by the committee.
+Time and place is organized by the Committee.
 At least 2 Committee members must be present.